suyashkumar/filter/README.md

 If you do not need dynamic constraints at runtime, or do not need a general filtering function, you may wish to implement someting more specific and perhaps better for your use.

+This project is still under active development.
+Contributions are welcome--reach out if you'd like to do so!

 Short Example:

 ```go